Warning! There have been changes to the course - please refer to the transition information

 - Public Relations

-- Screen Culture
+- Screen and Media Studies

 Students are required to register with Griffith University for this award by completing a registration https://app.secure.griffith.edu.au/griffithpay/Griffith-OUA-Study-Plan.html for a study plan by paying the required fee.
 The non-refundable $150 registration fee is payable when the registration is submitted.

 The $150 fee is not applicable to students who have accepted a Commonwealth supported place.

 - LHS241 Gothic Afterlives (offered from Study Session 1, 2024)

 - LHS242 The Storytellers, Reading Fiction (offered from Study Session 2, 2024)

 - LHS243 Narrative Fiction (offered from Study Session 3, 2024)